Aiden03-zz/ApplesandOranges/README.md

 # ApplesandOranges
 A project I did for my Intro to Java class.
 Basic programming of a beginner using JOptionPane Dialog Boxes.
+In our class, we used NetBeans IDE instead of Eclipse.